 - RhB (Rhaetian Railways, operating in Graubünden): there are railbars with snacks and sandwiches on regional trains.
 Dining is possible in panoramic trains and on many special gourmet rides (see below).

 Dining on board of panoramic trains

-- Centovalli Railway: on most trains, there’s a trolley from which you can buy drinks and snacks;
+- Centovalli Railway: on most trains, there’s a trolley from which you can buy drinks and snacks.

 - Golden Pass: the trains between Lucerne and Interlaken are operated by the railway company Die Zentralbahn.
-They offer breakfast, drinks, lunch and dinner served at your seat.
-You can order using the BistroOrder app if you like, in both 1st and 2nd class.
-Between Zweisimmen and Montreux, the Montreux Oberland Bahnen are the operator.
-They serve drinks, sandwiches and cold platters on the Classic and Panoramic trains;
+You can use the bistro service to order drinks, snacks and meals.
+Between Zweisimmen and Montreux, the Montreux Oberland Bernois railways (MOB) are the operator.
+Gastronomy options on the Classic and Panoramic trains are limited.

-Special culinary rides, trains and wagons
+Special culinary train rides and wagons

 Dining on board of boats

-Meal options in cable cars
+Meal options in Swiss cable cars

 Dining during a cable car ride is a spectacular experience!
 There are a few options:

-- have breakfast during the gondola ride to Klein Matterhorn near Zermatt, or enjoy a glass of wine in your VIP gondola.
-Find the options here;
+- Have breakfast during the gondola ride to Klein Matterhorn near Zermatt, or enjoy a glass of wine in your VIP gondola.
+Find the options here.

-- have dinner in the cable car between Weggis and Rigi Kaltbad;
+- Have dinner in the cable car between Weggis and Rigi Kaltbad.

-- have a multi-course dinner and enjoy musical entertainment in the gondolas to Rinderberg near Gstaad.
+- Have a multi-course dinner and enjoy musical entertainment in the gondolas to Rinderberg near Gstaad.